- Published on

 Slack's notification preferences might be filtering out updates from GitHub.
 To review your settings, click your profile picture in Slack, go to Preferences, and check the "Notify me about" section.
 Options include Direct Messages, Mentions & Keywords, or All New Messages.
 If this is set to "Nothing" or only direct messages, you could miss important updates.

 Additionally, review individual channel settings by clicking the channel name and checking its notification preferences.
-You can also use keyword notifications to make sure you’re alerted about specific terms like "pull request", "merge", or your username.
+You can also use keyword notifications to make sure you're alerted about specific terms like "pull request", "merge", or your username.
 Under "My keywords" in Preferences, add these terms to catch critical updates.
 You may also want to set a notification schedule to pause alerts outside of work hours while still allowing essential updates during business hours.
-Keep in mind that if you're using the GitHub app in Slack, mentions will only work in the workspace where you last logged in.

 Test and Debug Notifications

 Once you've verified your integration and notification settings, it's time to test and debug.
-Start by using the "/github settings" command in Slack to review and adjust your configuration.
-Then, use Slack's mobile app notification troubleshooter, found under Notifications > Troubleshoot Notifications in your profile, to run a diagnostic test [9].
+Start by using the /github settings command in Slack to review and adjust your configuration.
+Then, use Slack's mobile app notification troubleshooter, found under Notifications > Troubleshoot Notifications in your profile, to run a diagnostic test.
 If the test succeeds but notifications still don't come through, try reinstalling the Slack app.

 Also, check your device's system settings.
 Features like "Do Not Disturb", Windows' Focus Assist, or browser-specific notification preferences can block alerts.
 Clearing the Slack app's cache or data might help with stuck or delayed notifications.
 If the problem persists, examine error messages and logs in both GitHub Actions (if workflows are involved) and Slack settings to identify potential issues with permissions, webhooks, or authentication.